-Whether it’s building a business from scratch or your course, you need to be on your toes to find areas of improvement.
-And what better way to do this than by asking the users and customers?
+Whether it’s building a business from scratch or developing a course, you should always be on your toes to find areas of improvement.
+And what better way to do this than by asking your audience?

-You can use online survey software to conduct surveys in your course at different touchpoints to gather valuable user feedback and understand what needs improvement, what needs to be added, and what needs to go.
+You can use online survey software to conduct in-course surveys at different touchpoints and gather valuable user feedback.
+This will throw light on what needs improvement, what needs to be added, and what needs to go.